g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 > We did not want a commercial paracosm.
 It was un-Hegelian.
 We wanted a quasi-sacral object complex.
 All that is interesting and terrible about history – and only that...
 As Soviet artists – perhaps the last Soviet artists – it was our duty to add to the relay.
 To keep history moving.
 Onward to the outer cosmos and the stars.

-(The game allows socialist players to indulge in unreconstructed, untroubled, C19th socialism - which is one reason it is so beloved online, and oddly commercially successful.
+(The game allows socialist players to indulge in unreconstructed, untroubled, C19th imperial socialism - which is one reason it is so beloved online, and oddly commercially successful.
 But even in _that_ playthrough it takes a lot to ignore the tragedy of the students and the deserter.)

 > Do you believe the status quo is preferable to chaos and bloodshed?<br>
 > \> No.<br>